Updated: 25-07-2025 at 3:30 PM

 Enhanced Financial Inclusion: Persons with disabilities gain better access to banking and financial services because the directive requires inclusive KYC verification procedures.

-Strengthening of Legal Frameworks: The directives enhance legal protections by supporting the Rights of Persons with Disabilities Act versions of 2016 and adhering to discriminatory prevention strategies while increasing social equality defined by the constitution.
+Strengthening of Legal Frameworks: The directives enhance legal protections by supporting the Rights of Persons with Disabilities Act of 2016 and adhering to discriminatory prevention strategies while increasing social equality defined by the constitution.

 Also Read: National Action Plan For Skill Development Of Persons With Disabilities